Disclosure and Transparency

 7) Disclosure Regarding (CSR) Policies:

-Savola Group shall disclose its corporate social responsibility (CSR) policies and procedures related to employees, community and environment at least once a year in the Annual Board Report, website and other means of communication agreed by the CSR Committee.
+Savola Group shall disclose its corporate social responsibility (CSR) policies and procedures related to employees, community and environment at least once a year in the Annual Board Report, website and other means of communication agreed by the Savola World Board of trustees who is responsible of the CSR activities.

 8) Disclosure by the Board: